 In 2002 A.~Favini, G.R.~Goldstein, J.A.~Goldstein and S.~Romanelli~\cite{FGGR02} published an article in the Journal of Evolution Equations which turned out to be hugely influential and is among the most cited in this journal.
-It treats parabolic equations with Wentzell boundary conditions on a domain $\Omega$, whose boundary we will denote by $\Gamma$.
+It treats parabolic equations with Wentzell boundary conditions on a suitably regular domain $\Omega$, whose boundary we will denote by $\Gamma$.
 One reason for the great popularity of the subject is certainly its importance for models: these boundary conditions govern a dynamic behaviour at the boundary.
 Another reason is a challenge of analytical nature: in the $L^p$-context the natural space is $L^p(\Omega)\oplus L^p(\Gamma)$, as is shown in that paper.
 So the behaviour in the interior and at the boundary is suitably decoupled.
+This technique was previously employed by H.~Amann and J.~Escher~\cite{AE96}.
 The strategy in~\cite{FGGR02} is to prove m-dissipativity and to use the Hille--Yosida~theorem.
 We refer to A.~Favini, G.R.~Goldstein, J.A.~Goldstein, E.~Obrecht and S.~Romanelli~\cite{FGGOR2016} for more recent contributions in this direction.

 Shortly after the publication of~\cite{FGGR02}, a different approach via forms in $L^2(\Omega)\oplus L^2(\Gamma)$ was presented in~\cite{AMPR03} and utilised by D.~Mugnolo and S.~Romanelli in~\cite{MR06}.
 Forms have the great advantage that the range condition comes for free.
 The disadvantage is that the domain of the generator is not known precisely; it is the form domain which is given.
 In~\cite{AMPR03} a semigroup is obtained on $L^2(\Omega)\oplus L^2(\Gamma)$ for Lipschitz domains.
 It leaves the space $\{(u,u_\Gamma): u\in H^1(\Omega)\}$ invariant and one obtains a semigroup on $H^1(\Omega)$ that properly realises the Wentzell boundary conditions in sense of traces, see also~\cite{FGGOER03}.
 Another most natural choice is to consider the space $C(\clos{\Omega})$.
 In both~\cite{FGGR02} and~\cite{AMPR03} this could be accomplished for $C^{2+\eps}$-domains in virtue of Schauder estimates.